Issue

 If you have to adjust your cost calculation or your historical cost, you must first pause the event and make your adjustments.
 Then, validate and resume the event, and re-evaluate your scenarios.

-If your cost calculation is annualized, your historical cost must also be annualized.
+The method of calculating the historical cost must match the primary cost calculation.
+If your cost calculation is annualized, your historical cost should also be annualized.
 Similarly, if your cost calculation is based on unit cost, your historical cost must also be based on unit cost.

-Review your cost calculation formula.
-Is it annualized or is it based on unit cost?
-Then, review your historical cost.
-Is it assigned to a column with annualized cost or unit cost?
+First, check your cost calculation formula.
+Is it annualized or based on unit cost?
+Then, review your historical cost values.
+Is the historical cost assigned to an annualized cost column or a unit cost column?

 If after reviewing your cost calculation and historical cost and making any necessary adjustments, you discover that the issue persists, you may have assigned the historical cost to the incorrect column.

-You can download a Bidding Analysis Report to compare the Historic Price column against other columns in your Bid Sheet.
-For example, you may have a Total Cost column configured that evaluates the new cost that you are gathering from suppliers.
-You can compare this Total Cost column with the Historic Price column to assess if values are as expected.
-If a Total Cost column does not exist, you can leverage other bid sheet columns that you have already configured in the bid sheet design
+- You can download the Bid Analysis Report to compare the Historic Price column against other columns in your Bid Sheet.
+For instance, you might have a Total Cost column that evaluates new costs from suppliers.
+Compare this Total Cost column with the Historic Price column to see if the values are as expected.

-This side-by-side comparison helps you review the differences and fluctuations between the cost calculation and the historical cost at the lot level and identify whether the correct column is being used to calculate the savings and percentage savings.
+- This side-by-side comparison helps you see the differences and fluctuations between your cost calculation and historical cost at the lot level.
+This will help you determine if the correct column is being used to calculate savings.

 Update your historical cost column as required.